-Our pro forma net tangible book value as of September 30, 2013, was \$22.4 million, or \$1.84 per share of common stock.
-Pro forma net tangible book value gives effect to (1) the conversion of all of our outstanding convertible preferred stock as of September 30, 2013 into an aggregate of 11,151,192 shares of our common stock and (2) the receipt of aggregate gross proceeds of approximately \$1,097,017 from the sale of the 2013 notes and the conversion of \$1,097,017 aggregate principal amount of the 2013 notes plus accrued interest thereon into 139,665 shares of our common stock, assuming an initial public offering price of \$8.00 per share and a conversion date of February 5, 2014, each of which will occur in connection with the closing of this offering.
+Our pro forma net tangible book value as of September 30, 2013, was \$22.4 million, or \$1.85 per share of common stock.
+Pro forma net tangible book value gives effect to (1) the conversion of all of our outstanding convertible preferred stock as of September 30, 2013 into an aggregate of 11,151,192 shares of our common stock and (2) the receipt of aggregate gross proceeds of approximately \$1,097,017 from the sale of the 2013 notes and the conversion of \$1,097,017 aggregate principal amount of the 2013 notes plus accrued interest thereon into 73,547 shares of our common stock, assuming an initial public offering price of \$15.00 per share (the midpoint of the range set forth on the cover page of this prospectus) and a conversion date of November 19, 2013, each of which will occur in connection with the closing of this offering.

-Pro forma as adjusted net tangible book value is our pro forma net tangible book value (deficit), plus the effect of the sale of shares of our common stock in this offering at an assumed initial public offering price of \$8.00 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$1.45 per share to our existing stockholders, and an immediate dilution of \$4.71 per share to new investors participating in this offering.
+Pro forma as adjusted net tangible book value is our pro forma net tangible book value (deficit), plus the effect of the sale of shares of our common stock in this offering at an assumed initial public offering price of \$15.00 per share (the mid-point of the range set forth on the cover of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$3.39 per share to our existing stockholders, and an immediate dilution of \$9.76 per share to new investors participating in this offering.